psafiejko/neiu-cs-321/README.md

 ### Motivation:

 The motivation behind my project is my father.
 For so long now, he has had to manually keep track of all his clients and their information.
-He sometimes gets things mixed up and can't seem to find a proper way of organizing himself.
+He sometimes gets things mixed up and cannot seem to find a proper way of organizing himself.
 To save him time and patience, I wanted to create this application so he will have a way to keep his clients organized and be able to tend to new clients at a faster rate.
 I've always wanted to help my father with this issue, but I could never figure out a proper solution.
 Through this class I will be able to create said application and make his life a little bit easier.

-### Server Side Components:
+### Server-Side Components:

 As far as Server Side Components go for this project, I will be storing various information about the user.
 This information will later be used in the estimate.
 Data that will be included: Name, Address, Phone Number, Email Address, Type of Job, Urgency, Additional Information.